kent-map/chirpy/_posts/2020-04-01-20c-vonarnim-biography.md

 {% include embed/map.html center="Q29303" zoom="12.5" markers="Q29303" allmaps="121dee41dae035be~Bartholomew Kent 1919" %}

-_The Caravaners_ follows the German Baron von Ottringel on what is meant to be a month long holiday in Kent with his wife and a group of friends.
-His selfish behaviour and complete lack of self-awareness provide much of the humour of the novel, but also force his frustrated companions to abort the holiday after only a week.
+_The Caravaners_ follows the German Baron von Ottringel on holiday in Kent with his wife and a group of friends.
+His selfish behaviour and complete lack of self-awareness provide much of the humour of the novel.

 Published in 1909, Elizabeth von Arnim’s comic novel _The Caravaners_ is reminiscent of [Jerome K. Jerome]({{ site.baseurl }}/19c/19c-jerome-biography)’s _Three Men in a Boat_ in its loving depiction of holiday disaster.
 The real holiday on which it is based took place in the wet summer of 1907.
 The itinerary included Chatham, Leeds Castle, [Sandgate]({{ site.baseurl }}/placesqz/sandgate-overview/) (to see [H. G. Wells]({{ site.baseurl }}/20/20c-wellshg-biography)), Great Chart (where they were joined by [E.M.
 Forster]({{ site.baseurl }}/20c/20c-forster-em-biography)) Staplehurst, Sissinghurst, (later the home of [Vita Sackville-West]({{ site.baseurl }}/20c/20c-sackville-west)), Aylesford and [Canterbury]({{ site.baseurl }}/canterbury/20c-canterbury-home) as well as parts of Sussex.[^ref1]